 You should now have a good idea how distributed systems work and why you should consider building for this architecture.
 These systems are important for scaling for the future.
 There is still a lot to learn.
 Next, you should check out these topics:

-To get hands-on practice with building systems, check out Educative’s learning path Scalability & System Design for Developers.
+To get hands-on practice with building systems, check out Educative’s comprehensive course Grokking Modern System Design for Software Engineers & Managers.
 In this learning path, you’ll cover everything you need to know to design scalable systems for enterprise-level software.

 By the end, you’ll understand the concepts, components, and technology trade-offs involved in architecting a web application and microservices architecture.
 You’ll learn to confidently approach and solve system design problems in interview settings.